 6.4A.2.2 Carrier leakage for category M1

-Editor’s Note: Addition to applicability spec is pending.

 6.4A.2.2.1 Test purpose

 Carrier leakage expresses itself as unmodulated sine wave with the carrier frequency or centre frequency of aggregated transmission bandwidth configuration.
 It is an interference of approximately constant amplitude and independent of the amplitude of the wanted signal.
 Carrier leakage interferes with the centre sub carriers of the UE under test (if allocated), especially, when their amplitude is small.
 The measurement interval is defined over one slot in the time domain.